How can I make rebound relationships work?

 People often follow patterns throughout their lives.
 We as humans have standard ways of dealing with things like pain, grieving, and loss.
 If youve ever heard of the five stages of grief, then you know what Im talking about.

 What you need most now is information to see if rebound relationships can work.
 This alone will foretell your future with amazing accuracy.
 You want to know who backed out of the relationship first and how they did it?
 How did the other person react?
 Did this loss leave her heartbroken or was she OK about it?

 From what youve described here, you have found a woman who is terrified of commitment.
 In the book, He’s Scared, She’s Scared: Understanding the Hidden Fears That Sabotage Your Relationships by Steven Carter and Julia Sokol, they describe your situation step-by-step:

 - Intense passion from the very beginning.

 - Soon the commitment-phobe starts to feel trapped and starts to put up barriers.
-Maybe she doesnt call as much as before or acts distant when youre together.
+Maybe she does not call as much as before or acts distant when youre together.

 - As the trapped feelings get more obvious, this person will start acting out in often cruel and inexplicable ways.